jenkinsci/conjur-credentials-plugin/README.md

   # - !variable
   #  id: public-keys

-  # This variable tells Conjur which claim in the JWT to use to determine the host identity.
+  # This variable tells Secrets Manager which claim in the JWT to use to determine the host identity.
   - !variable
     id: token-app-property

   # This variable is used with token-app-property.
-This variable will hold the Conjur policy path that contains the host identity found by looking at the claim entered in token-app-property.
+This variable will hold the Secrets Manager policy path that contains the host identity found by looking at the claim entered in token-app-property.
   - !variable
     id: identity-path

-  # Uncomment ca-cert if the JWKS website cert isn't trusted by conjur
+  # Uncomment ca-cert if the JWKS website cert isn't trusted by Secrets Manager

   # - !variable
   #   id: ca-cert